agent4t2/microsoft-sentinel/workbooks/README.md

 # Microsoft Sentinel Workbooks

-This folder contains **workbook templates** for Microsoft Sentinel.
+This folder contains **workbook gallery templates** for Microsoft Sentinel.
-Workbooks provide rich, interactive dashboards for visualizing and analyzing security data in your workspace.
+You can copy & paste these directly into the gallery template view when editing a workbook or creating a new one.

 ---